satyarth12/django_workspace/README.md

 **Please note: git push on this repository is not allowed and only pull requests (PRs) from the forked repositories are allowed**

-**Other Information**:
-- Use of frontend frameworks like Bootstrap or Material-UI is allowed

 Once you have completed the development, Please raise the pull request from your forked repository, and your work will be reviewed against:
 - **Developed APIs & Models**
 - **Coding Standards**